 “Champions don’t do extraordinary things.
 They do ordinary things, but they do them without thinking, too fast for the other team to react.
 They follow the habits they’ve learned.”

-If you want to change your life or improve your work and personal life and relationships and health — then the Power of Habits is your book.
+If you want to do better or understand your own behavior — then the Power of Habit is your book.

-I’m a fan of habits and linked above and listed below are some of my important articles on the topic:
+I’m a fan of habits and linked above and listed below are my important articles on the topic:

-- Daily Creative Routine and Rituals to Dream and Create Consistently
+- Creative Rituals to Dream and Create Consistently

-- 12 Principles I Have Followed to Achieve My Goals
+- 12 Principles to Achieve Goals That Has Never Failed Me

 - Work From Home Routines and Ideas